b9Joker108/hummingbird_style/bodywork/giriwork_kettlebells/introduction_v1_04102025.md

 # Giriwork (Russian Kettlebell) & Other Protocols: Introduction #

 Now, just to be precious clear and fair, I honour and favour the Russian Giriwork Tradition.
-I just found out about a Ch*nese precursor.
+I just found out about an indirect non-lineal Chinese precursor of sorts.
 The truth is, history is unknowable, we just reconstruct it.
-But, I feel this Chinese martial Shaolin tooling and art, is worthy of note.
+But, I feel this Chinese martial Shaolin tooling and art, is worthy of note and of umport.

 that's all nonsense, triangulate Chinese origins and intersperse English with Chinese